beejjorgensen/cs344_curriculum/week07/project/grades.md

 # Split only splits if there's the proper amount of room

+-5

+There needs to be enough room for 16 bytes of data at least in the new block.

 -4

 This should only happen if a split occurred: